18 Must-Visit Chinese Restaurants in Newcastle

 Sky Chinese Cuisine, Stowell Street

-Less than 100ft away you’ll find Sky Chinese Cuisine, a place that has a strong reputation among the Chinese community – always a good sign – and is known for its really good dim sum.
-Once again it sells plenty of more specialist Chinese dishes among its more Anglicized options.
+Heading back to Stowell Street, you'll find Sky Chinese Cuisine – a place that has a strong reputation among the Chinese community (always a good sign!) and is known for its really good dim sum.
+Plenty more traditional and authentic Chinese dishes are served too.

 Red Diner, Stowell Street

-Focusing on Cantonese and Szechuan dishes so it’s big on spices (and those szechaun peppers are HOT!), everything about the Red Diner menu is appealing.
-They offer various banquet options starting at £19pp and the set lunch menu is really good value too.
-All this plus private karaoke booths with English, Japanese, Chinese and K Pop bangers!
+Focusing on Cantonese and Sichuan dishes so it’s big on spices (those Sichuan peppers are HOT!), everything about the Red Diner menu is appealing.
+They offer various banquet options starting at £25 per person and they even have karaoke booths in case you fancy a post-meal singalong!

 Bao Down, Grainger Market

-Not strictly Chinese, the fantastically named Bao Down keeps it simple: gyoza, bao buns, spring rolls and loaded fries in various appealing options (the crispy tofu and mushroom bao buns are incredible).
-Perfect for a tasty snack on the move in heart of the market bustle.
+Not strictly Chinese, the fantastically named Bao Down keeps it simple: gyoza, bao buns and loaded fries in various appealing options (the crispy tofu and mushroom bao buns are incredible).
+Perfect for a tasty snack on the move in heart of the Grainger Market bustle.

-Like many cuisines, Chinese food hasn’t always been represented authentically in the UK but that’s starting to change and Newcastle has restaurants to cater for all tastes and wallets, from fiery Szechaun dishes to on-the-move snacks like gyoza.
-So get along to one and maybe venture into some unfamiliar dishes - you won’t regret it!
+Newcastle has Chinese restaurants to cater for all tastes and wallets, from fiery Sichuan dishes to on-the-move snacks like gyoza and bao buns.
+So, get along to one and maybe venture into some unfamiliar dishes - you won’t regret it!